mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

 ### Reflect: How does each of the following examples of your best work show evidence of achieving this goal?

-1. The process and approach I took during [project 'x']() shows an improvement over my process used in [project 'y'](), because...
+1. The process and approach I took during the [Bowling Scorecard](https://github.com/mattTea/bowling-challenge/commits/master) project shows an improvement over my process used in earlier projects such as [Rock, Paper, Scissors](https://github.com/mattTea/rps-challenge/commits/master), because the development of the application can clearly be seen from very early simple designs and features, through increasingly (test-driven) more complex features.
+Described clearly in the commit message 'story'.

+2. The [airport-js](https://github.com/mattTea/airport-js/blob/master/spec/PlaneSpec.js) project highlights my test-driven approach for a number of other reasons too, namely...
+    - All tests are isolated
+    - All tests are meaningful
+    - All test descriptions are clear

+    - Please note this project wasn't completed to its full specification, but was the first project I wrote in JavaScript.
+This forced me to learn and apply good mocking and spying practices while learning a new language and frameworks.
+(The full specification of this project (in Ruby) can be found [here](https://github.com/mattTea/airport_challenge)).

-2. In this [project]() I first test-drove an rspec feature file, which in turn test-drove my unit tests, which then drove my code.
+3. In the [Birthday Greeter](https://github.com/mattTea/Portfolio/blob/master/projects/birthday.md) project I first test-drove an rspec feature file, which in turn test-drove my unit tests, which then drove my code.
 This was the first project I automated my feature tests as part of my TDD process.
 I believe this kept the focus even closer on the behaviour described in each user story when driving the class structure.

-3. ...

-_Things to consider:_
-_- Are tests isolated?_
-_- Are all tests meaningful?_
-_- Are the test descriptions clear?_
-_- Has a consistent TDD process been followed?
-How could you tell?)_

 ------